 to be Going Right

-Yes, it’s true that we often subconsciously create our own problems, but there is also another fact of life and that is… sometimes bad things happen to good people for no apparent reason.
+Yes, it’s true that we often subconsciously create our own problems, but there is also another fact of life; sometimes bad things happen to good people for no apparent reason.
 Unfortunately, sometimes a whole bunch of bad things happen all at once.
 The result can be very overwhelming.
 It is natural to want to give up and quit.
 Quit your job, quit your marriage, and quit your battle with the bureaucracy that is holding you back.
 It is also natural to want to punch something or someone and to simply force your way through the problems.
-Start bullying everyone while demanding that ‘heads are gonna roll!’ to anyone within earshot.
+Start bullying everyone while demanding that “Heads are gonna roll!” to anyone within earshot.
 Neither extreme really works in the long run.

-The most important thing to do is to take a moment and catch your breath.
-So often
+The first thing to do is to take a moment and catch your breath.
+So often people

 Take a moment to organize your thoughts and to come up with a loose plan of action.

 By reminding yourself that you are technically capable of handling each one of these

 problems if it stood alone, you can begin to tap into your self-

 Now, prioritize your problems, issues, and roadblocks.
 Only you can juggle in your

 mind which tasks need to be attended to first and which ones can wait.
 I might tell